masumi-network/crewai-seo-agent/README.md

-# SEO Analysis Agent with Queue System
+# SEO Analysis Agent with Masumi Payment Integration

 An intelligent SEO analysis tool powered by crewAI that helps analyze and optimize website content using browserless.io for reliable web scraping.
-This version includes a RabbitMQ queue system for handling multiple analysis requests.
+This version includes Masumi payment integration for handling service payments.

 ## Architecture